What kind of business are you?

 Factor rates

-Instead of interest rates, merchant cash advances use factor rates.
-Factor rates are figures in decimal form that show how much you will owe on top of the original loan amount.
+Instead of typical financing rates, merchant cash advances use factor rates.
+Factor rates are figures in decimal form that show how much you will owe on top of the original funding amount.
 Factor rates are usually between 1 and 2.

 Fees